ydong6/assignment-3/README.md

 ### Tasks

 1. The read number is the first integer value that you see **following the space** in the header.
-How would you parse out **only the lane number** from the header above?
+How would you parse out **only the read number** from the header above?

   **FIND**:
   ```